-If use-paper-bbox is #f, then the PostScript bounding box for the output is determined by width and height.
+If use-paper-bbox is #f, then the PostScript bounding box for the output is determined by width and height (which are rounded upward using ceiling).
 If use-paper-bbox is not #f, then the bounding box is determined by the current paper size (as specified by current-ps-setup).
 When width or height is #f, then the corresponding dimension is determined by the paper size, even if use-paper-bbox is #f.